TAOS-Labs/blog/content/posts/page-fault.md

 The outer BTreeMap maps inode numbers to inner BTreeMaps, creating a unique mapping between files and flie mappings.
 The inner BTreeMap maps file offsets to pages of memory.
 This way, we have a per-file data structure that can lazy-load pages of memory that map parts of a file.
 The offset dictates which portion of the file is mapped by the relevant page.
 When a process tries to access a file-backed mapping for the first time, the kernel will index into the page cache, first by the inode number of the relevant file, and then by the position within the file that is being accessed (this is stored as metadata in a File struct that represents a file).
 If the kernel is able to find the entry, then the operating system can simply map the already existing page in this process' address space.
 If not, a new entry can be created after reading the relevant page of data for the file from disk.

-Lazy Loading and Page Faults
+### Lazy Loading and Page Faults

 The key to an implementation of mmap() is lazy loading.
 When a process calls mmap(), no memory is immediately allocated for anonymous mappings or read from disk for file-backed mappings.
 The mapping is simply recorded as a virtual memory area, which contains the start and end of the memory region, the backing (see the post exploring the data structures used in our mmap() implementation), and other metadata related to permissions.
 When a process tries to access data, it will immediately page fault since no memory is actually allocated.
 This way, only when memory is actually needed will it ever be allocated or read from disk.

 The Page fault handler handles six different types of page faults that can occur.
+For more information on the specific data structures used to manage virtual memory areas and backings, see the post explaining the data structures used in the mmap() implementation.

 ```rust